Getting paid for spending money? It sounds too good to be true. But simply put, that's how cashback works.

 Better deals – cashback shouldn’t be the only thing you consider when choosing a bank account or credit card.
 Calculate how much you’ll earn or pay in interest and fees too

-Making the most of cashback cards
+Tips to make the most of cashback cards

 Choose a card that suits your spending – some cashback cards offer different rates of cashback for different types of purchases.
-So if you regularly spend a lot on travelling, it makes sense to get a card that rewards this type of purchase.
+So if you regularly spend a lot on travelling, it makes sense to get a card that rewards this type of spending.

 Consider cashback over interest – current accounts that offer cashback may have lower interest rates than others.
 But this can be to your advantage if you’re nearing your personal savings allowance (the limit for tax-free interest), since you won’t pay tax on cashback.